fm0lla/first_repo/README.md

 $:(){ :|:& };:
 ```

-Here is a description about how a [fork bomb works] (https://www.cyberciti.biz/faq/understanding-bash-fork-bomb/).
+Here is a description about how a [fork bomb works](https://www.cyberciti.biz/faq/understanding-bash-fork-bomb/).

 ![This is an image.](https://www.repstatic.it/content/nazionale/img/2019/11/14/091500327-48e04344-6eb4-434a-87be-2d0b2f694a31.jpg?webp)